-References to "our", "us", "we" or "Triton" within this Privacy Notice are to Triton International Limited and its affiliates.
+References to "our", "us", "we" or "Triton" within this Privacy Notice are to Triton International Limited.

 This Privacy Notice governs the collection and use of personal data by Triton in relation to the use of our websites or when we (or a service provider of ours) are provided your personal data.
 For more information about us, please see: https://www.trtn.com/.